w4rner/moderner/README.md

 fully shutdown: <meta name="robots" content="noindex, noimageindex, nofollow" />
-(only goog respect noimageindex) https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag#directives
+(only goog respect noimageindex) https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag#directives This only really stops you appearing on search, and doesn't really affect any AI ingesting.

 # 1. ExternalLinks-NewTab
  Two codeblocks to inject into HTML to make all external links on your website open in new tab.
 Can potentially help reduce bounce rate from your website.